 We offer the first investigation of urologist-perceived barriers to SNM care within Canada.
-Our results indicate more than half of surveyed urologists believe SNM is underutilized.
-Within the TDF, identified barriers most commonly were described with the domains of "lack of availability," "expertise," and "funding".
-More specifically, common barriers described within these domains include lack of available trained expertise and care resources, decreased confidence amongst urologist to recommend SNM appropriately for patients, and the urologist-perceived invasiveness of SNM.
+Our results indicate more than half of surveyed urologists believe SNM is underused.
+Within the TDF, identified barriers most commonly were described within the domains of "lack of availability," "expertise," and "funding."
+More specifically, common barriers described within these domains include lack of available trained expertise and care resources, decreased confidence among urologist to recommend SNM appropriately for patients, and the urologist-perceived invasiveness of SNM.

-A commonly cited barrier within surveyed urologists was lack of available expertise and resources including operating room time, nursing support, technical staff, and follow-up care post-implantation.
+A commonly cited barrier within surveyed urologists was lack of available expertise and resources, including operating room time, nursing support, technical staff, and followup care post-implantation.
 Furthermore, >70% of surveyed urologists did not feel confident to manage patient care issues related to SNM devices post-implantation.
-Clearly there is a need to further develop SNM programs amongst Canadian urology groups.
+Clearly, there is a need to further develop SNM programs among Canadian urology groups.

-Although initial start-up costs may be deterrent, economic modelling both within Canada and internationally have demonstrated cost-effectiveness for SNM over medical management in refractory-OAB at 5- and 10-year follow-up.^{7-9} Specifically, cost-effectiveness analyses show that amongst the costs of BTX, SNM and optimized medical therapy at the 2-year mark, SNM is cost-effective compared to optimized medical therapy, and surpasses BTX at the 5- and 10-year marks.7 Further, the use of other third-line treatments such as BTX requires the need for close follow-up, repeat injections and possible indwelling or clean-intermittent catherization.5 PTNS treatment requires weekly visits lasting 30 minutes for 12 weeks, high utilization of healthcare resources, and patient adherence.^{10-13}
+Although initial startup costs may be deterrent, economic modelling both within Canada and internationally have demonstrated cost-effectiveness for SNM over medical management in refractory OAB at five- and 10-year followup.7-9 Specifically, cost-effectiveness analyses show that among the costs of BTX, SNM, and optimized medical therapy at the two-year mark, SNM is cost-effective compared to optimized medical therapy, and surpasses BTX at the five- and 10-year marks.7 Further, the use of other third-line treatments, such as BTX, requires the need for close followup, repeat injections, and possible indwelling or clean intermittent catherization.5 PTNS treatment requires weekly visits lasting 30 minutes for 12 weeks, high utilization of healthcare resources, and patient adherence.
+10-13

-Although the inertia to continue down the path of repeated BTX treatments is strong, it would appear that in Canada our specialty ought to use these and other data to consider how to develop and improve access to SNM programs.
-This should include improving SNM training opportunities and mentoring of urology trainees with interest in the field.
+Although the inertia to continue down the path of repeated BTX treatments is strong, it appears that in Canada, our specialty should use these and other data to consider how to develop and improve access to SNM programs.
+This includes improving SNM training opportunities and mentoring of urology trainees with interest in the field.
 Furthermore, mentoring from existing functional programs and advocating to our provincial ministries for increased support must be considered.